This Man... This Monster!: Creation and publication

 Jack Kirby used psychedelic art to portray the Negative Zone.

 "This Man...
 This Monster!" was published in Fantastic Four #51, written by Stan Lee and illustrated by Jack Kirby, with a June 1966 cover date.
 Lee and Kirby worked on the comic book series Fantastic Four, about the superhero team the Fantastic Four, from 1961 to 1970.
 "This Man...
 This Monster!" focuses on Benjamin Grimm, the Thing, a member of the Fantastic Four who has a body made of stone.
 Joe Sinnott inked the story and Artie Simek was its letterer.

-Issue #51 came approximately half way into their run, during a period of highly celebrated work on the series between 1965 and 1967.
+Issue #51 came approximately halfway into their run, during a period of highly celebrated work on the series between 1965 and 1967.
 It immediately followed "The Galactus Trilogy" in issues #48–50 and preceded the introduction of the Black Panther in issue #52.
 It continues from the end of "The Galactus Trilogy", where Ben leaves because he fears that his girlfriend Alicia Masters has fallen in love with the Silver Surfer.
 The villain of "This Man...
 This Monster!" makes a brief appearance in issue #50 where he expresses contempt for the Fantastic Four.
 The story was also used to introduce the character of Wyatt Wingfoot, who became a supporting character for the Fantastic Four.

 Kirby's art reflects common techniques that he used, including heavy machinery made up of complex geometric shapes and crackling energy now described as Kirby Krackle.
 Reed's exploration of an alternate dimension invokes the concept of the sublime as the page illustrates the space and Reed describes the dimension's infinite nature.
 Kirby has frequently invoked such vastness and cosmic scales, including his depictions of Asgard, Galactus, and Ego the Living Planet.
 The image of Reed exploring the alternate dimension for the first time has become well known among comic book art.
 It features Reed and his speech bubble laid atop a collage of psychedelic art.
 When drawing the scene, Kirby left a note describing how the scene should be written: "Reed drifts in dimensional space—it's both weird and beautiful".
 Kirby also reserved a full page for an illustration of Reed's portal device.